 \subsection{Previous work}

-Important for this work, \cite{jee2020quasi} provided insights to the question of how well $w_{Q(T)}(G)$ can be approximated by formulating an equivalent constrained tripartite separability problem.
-The authors formulate a corresponding SDP relaxation\,---\,inspired from but also crucially different to the plain DPS-hierarchy (cf.\ the discussion in our concurrent work \cite{kossmann2025symmetric}) \cite{Doherty_2005, Doherty_2004, navascues2009power, navascues2009complete}\,---\,in terms of strategies with a certain exchange symmetry rather than separability, obtaining a hierarchy of improving approximates converging to the true optimal value.
-The proof of convergence employed a de Finetti representation theorem based on information-theoretic arguments (see e.g.\ \cite{caves2002unknown, konig2005finetti,christandl2007one, koenig2009most, renner2009finetti, chiribella2010quantum, brandao_harrow_2014, berta2021semidefinite, harrow2013church, ligthart2023convergent, gross2021schur} for variants of de Finetti theorems in quantum physics), bounding the trace distance between these symmetric approximate strategies subject to linear constraints and actually feasible strategies. \cite{jee2020quasi} provide an SDP of size
+Most relevant for the present work, \cite{jee2020quasi} provide insights into how well $w_{Q(T)}(G)$ can be approximated by formulating an equivalent constrained tripartite separability problem.
+The authors formulate a corresponding SDP relaxation\,---\,inspired by but also crucially different from the plain DPS-hierarchy (cf.\ the discussion in our concurrent work \cite{kossmann2025symmetric}) \cite{Doherty_2005, Doherty_2004, navascues2009power, navascues2009complete}\,---\,in terms of strategies with a certain exchange symmetry rather than separability, obtaining a hierarchy of improving approximations converging to the true optimal value.
+The proof of convergence employs a de Finetti representation theorem based on information-theoretic arguments (see e.g.\ \cite{caves2002unknown, konig2005finetti,christandl2007one, koenig2009most, renner2009finetti, chiribella2010quantum, brandao_harrow_2014, berta2021semidefinite, harrow2013church, ligthart2023convergent, gross2021schur} for variants of de Finetti theorems in quantum physics), bounding the trace distance between these symmetric approximate strategies subject to linear constraints and genuinely feasible strategies. \cite{jee2020quasi} provide an SDP of size

-\,---\,quasi-polynomial in $A$, polynomial in $Q$, but exponential in $\epsilon$\,---\,to estimate $w_{Q(T)}(G)$ up to an additive $\epsilon$-error.
+\,---\,quasi-polynomial in $A$, polynomial in $Q$, but exponential in $\epsilon^{-1}$\,---\,to estimate $w_{Q(T)}(G)$ up to an additive $\epsilon$-error.
 Their result differs from those of \cite{navascues2015characterizing, navascues2015bounding}, which focused more on practical implementations than on rigorous analytical guarantees.
-Nevertheless, the $\epsilon$-dependence introduced by symmetry constraints poses significant challenges for practical applications where one is typically not interested in the scaling in $A$ and $Q$, but rather has fixed size $A$ and $Q$ (e.g.\, equal to two) and would then like to approximate the optimal game value up to some pre-fixed approximation $\epsilon>0$.
+Nevertheless, the $\epsilon$-dependence introduced by symmetry constraints poses significant challenges for practical applications where one is typically not interested in the scaling in $A$ and $Q$, but rather has fixed-size $A$ and $Q$ (e.g.\, equal to two) and would then like to approximate the optimal game value up to some prespecified additive approximation error $\epsilon>0$.